jonnonz1/nz-statute-book/acts/public/1996/dog-control-act-1996.md

   (b) is classified as menacing under section 33A or section 33C on or after 1 December 2003; or (c) is registered for the first time on or after 1 July 2006.
 (2) The owner of the dog must, for the purpose of providing permanent identification of the dog, arrange for the dog to be implanted with a functioning microchip transponder of the prescribed type and in the prescribed manner.
-(2A) Subsection (2) does not apply to a dog as defined in paragraph (b)(ii) of the definition of working dog in section 2 registered as a working dog under section 46(1) and wearing a collar, label, or disc as provided in section 34(4)(b).
+(2A) Subsection (2) does not apply to a dog as defined in paragraph (b)﻿(ii) of the definition of working dog in section 2 registered as a working dog under section 46(1) and wearing a collar, label, or disc as provided in section 34(4)﻿(b).
 (3) Subsection (2) is complied with by the owner,—
   (a) for a dog that is classified as dangerous or menacing, by making the dog available, in accordance with the reasonable instructions of the territorial authority, for verification that it has been implanted with a functioning microchip transponder of the prescribed type and in the prescribed location:
   (b) for a dog that is registered for the first time on or after 1 July 2006, by—